zacherydickson/HUBDesign/README.md

 Altering the HUBDesign.cfg, or providing a different config file will change the default parameters of the pipeline for ease of use with multiple profiles

-The foollowing can be used to generate config files for editing `bin/Config.pl`
+The following can be used to generate config files for editing `bin/Config.pl`

 ## Tutorial